Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Note 1.
 Philip of France, 1116–1131, co-ruled with his father from 1129.
 Orderic Vitalis, Book 4, 105: "In the year of our Lord, 1129, the seventh indiction, the boy Philip was chosen by his father Philip, and crowned as king at Rheims by Reynold II, archbishop of that see on Easter day; but two years afterwards he was so severely fractured by his horse falling under him, that he died at Paris."
 Abbot Suger, Life of Louis the Fat, Chapter 31: "Meanwhile there occurred a singular and utterly unheard-of misfortune for the kingdom of France.
 For the son of King Louis, a blooming and gracious boy, Philip, the hope of the good and the terror of the wicked, one day while riding through a suburb of the city of Paris, his horse, struck by a devilish pig that crossed its path, fell heavily and crushed its rider, that most noble boy, who, thrown upon the pavement, was shattered beneath the weight of the animal.
 At this calamity the city and all who heard of it were stricken with consternation, for that very day he had summoned the army for an expedition, and they cried aloud, wept, and lamented.
 They gathered up the tender boy, nearly dead, and carried him to a nearby house; but when night came, alas, he breathed out his spirit.
 How great and how wondrous the grief and mourning that fell upon his father, his mother, and the nobles of the realm, even Homer himself would not have sufficed to express it.
 He was buried according to royal custom in the church of blessed Denis, in the royal sepulchre, to the left of the altar of the Holy Trinity, in the presence of many bishops and nobles of the realm.
 His wise father, after grievous lamentations and bitter complaints of a life left bereft, at last, by the counsel of religious men, allowed himself to be consoled."

-On or before 17th July 1119 at the Battle of Bures-en-Bray King Henry I "Beauclerc" England (age 51) fought against the army of King Louis VI of France (age 37).
+On 17th July 1119 at the Battle of Bures-en-Bray King Henry I "Beauclerc" England (age 51) fought against the army of Louis VI King of the Franks (age 37).

 Baldwin VII Count Flanders (age 26) who was killed.
 His first cousin Charles (age 35) succeeded I Count Flanders.
 Marguerite Clermont Countess Flanders (age 14) by marriage Countess Flanders.